ncolesummers/create-myui-card/README.md

  - [ESLint](https://eslint.org/)

 The CICD pipeline is configured to create a release and publish to NPM when a new tag is created.

+While the delivery pipeline builds a version for windows and linux, this is only tested on macOS.